ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Evaluation and Discussion

 \begin{enumerate} \item Decision Tree: A methodology that is commonly used as a data mining method for establishing classification systems based on multiple covariates or for developing prediction algorithms for a target variable.
 The method uses the train dataset to generate a branch-like segments that construct an inverted tree with a root node, internal nodes, and leaf nodes \cite{song2015decision}.
 For our evaluation, we used \verb+CountVectorizer+ to generate numerical word representations. \item SVM: A supervised model that achieved robust results for many classification and regression tasks.
 For this baseline, we applied \verb+TfidfVectorizer+ to generate numerical word representations with some optimization on hyper-parameters. \item Multinomial naïve Bayes: The model is suited when we deal with discrete integer features, such as word counts in a text.
 Here, we used \verb+CountVectorizer+ to generate numerical word representations. \item XGBoost: XGBoost is the latest step in the evolution of tree-based algorithms that include decision trees, boosting, random forests, boosting and gradient boosting.
 It is an optimized distributed gradient boosting that provides fast and accurate results, which achieves accurate results in less time \cite{chen2016xgboost}.
 We applied XGBoost on numerical word representations generated by \verb+CountVectorizer+ which resulted in better accuracy than \verb+TfidfVectorizer+. \item XLNet: A generalized language model that aims to mitigate the issues related to BERT model and previous autoregressive language models.
 For the task of text classification (and some other NLP tasks), XLNet outperforms BERT on several benchmark datasets \cite{yang2019XLNet}.
 We used \verb+xlnet-large-cased+ that has 24 layers and 340M parameters. \end{enumerate}

-We trained these baselines for 5 epochs on the complete 160K rows of the training set.

-\subsection{Results}
+We trained these baselines on using the cross-validation approach (K=5).
+Thus, in every fold, we used 128K for training of the model and the remaining 32K for evaluation.
+The following results are based on the final evaluation of the trained models on the test part of the dataset (remaining 40K).

+\subsubsection{Results}

-Our experiments on the ColBERT dataset found the proposed model’s accuracy and F1 score to be 98.2\% which outperforms all baselines with a large margin (Table~\ref{table-3}).
-This is a 7 percent jump from the recent state-of-the-art XLNet model (with 340M parameters).
-Traditional models of Decision Tree, SVM and Multinomial naïve Bayes gained less than 90\% accuracy, still an acceptable performance for a general baseline.
-XGBoost did not perform very well, achieving 81\% F1-score based on the selected word representations.
+The results of our experiments on the ColBERT dataset are displayed in Table~\ref{table-3}.
+They found the proposed model’s accuracy and F1 score to be 98.2\%, thus outperforming all selected baselines with a large margin.
+This is a 7\% jump from the recent state-of-the-art XLNet model (with 340M parameters) and 17\% higher than the gradient boosting classifier.
+Traditional models of Decision Tree, SVM and Multinomial naïve Bayes gained less than 90\% accuracy in their, still an acceptable performance for a general model.
+XGBoost, a strong implementation of gradient boosting, achieved 81\% F1-score based on the selected word representations.
 XLNet \textsubscript{Large}, which required less optimization, was the strongest among the baselines, reaching close to 92\% accuracy, 4 percent higher than Multinomial NB.

+Regarding time performance, the proposed model requires 2 hours (in average) to perform one epoch of training on 128k rows of the dataset on a computer with NVIDIA TESLA P100 GPUs.
+This is comparably less than the XLNet model, but longer than the rest of the selected baselines.